Bake Play Smile

 Jump to Recipe

-Crunchy and caramelised on the edges and deliciously chewy in the middle, these easy ANZAC biscuits are everyone’s favourite Aussie treat!
-Made in just one bowl with rolled oats and sweetened with golden syrup, they are perfect for dunking into a cuppa and can be prepped and ready to eat in just 20 minutes.
+Crunchy and caramelised on the edges and deliciously chewy in the middle, these easy ANZAC biscuits are everyone’s favourite Australian biscuit tin recipe - ready to eat in just 20 minutes.

 Why You're Going To Love This Recipe

-• Quick and easy – you can mix the dough together in just one bowl.
-No mixers or chilling time, and only simple ingredients required.
+• Quick and easy – you can combine the mixture in just one bowl.
+No mixers or chilling time, and only simple ingredients are required.

 • Team Crunchy or Team Chewy? - this recipe can be adjusted to make them chewier or crunchier, depending on your preference!
 See my helpful notes below.

 • Budget-friendly ingredients – being a wartime recipe, these biscuits had to be made from pantry staple ingredients that were cheap to buy and easy to come by.
-An entire batch of cookies will only cost you a dollar or two.
+An entire batch of cookies will only cost you a few dollars.

 • Taste just like grandma’s – they have an unbelievable texture and flavour that will transport you right back to your childhood!